-The modern Chrysler 300 was introduced in 2005 as a full-sized premium (luxury) car taking its name from the beloved Chrysler series of 300s from the 1950s, 60s, and 70s.
-Since its introduction, the new 300 has become the basis for several popular Chrysler vehicles such as the Dodge Magnum and Challenger muscle car.
-Both the high-end sedan version and high-performance SRT-8 model of the Chrysler 300 have proven to be popular American-style sedans.
+The modern Chrysler 300 was introduced in 2005 as a full-size premium car and the flagship of the Chrysler line.
+Taking its name from the beloved Chrysler 300 series from the 1950s, the 300 launched on a platform that was shared with Mercedes-Benz.
+That platform has also become the basis for several popular Chrysler vehicles such as the Dodge Magnum and Charger, as well as the Dodge Challenger muscle car.
+Available as a near-luxury sedan or a high-performance model, the Chrysler 300 has proven to be popular among domestic full-size sedans.

-In 2011, Chrysler introduced the second-generation of the 300 to market, improving several aspects of the car in order to both extend its appeal and improve fuel economy numbers without sacrificing performance.
-The new Chrysler winged emblem was added and roof pillars were thinned to make the car appear slightly lighter while a raked windshield made for better visibility.
+In 2011, Chrysler introduced the second-generation of the 300 to market, improving several aspects of the car in order to extend its appeal and improve fuel economy without sacrificing performance.
+The new winged Chrysler emblem was added, and the roof pillars were thinned to make the car appear slightly lighter.
+A raked windshield also provided better visibility than the outgoing model.
 The interior was completely revamped for more versatility and a more premium feel.
-Engines were consolidated to a single V6 and a single V8 offering and an eight-speed automatic transmission (starting with the 2012 model year) was added to further improve MPG.

 A new 3.6-liter V6 with 292 horsepower became standard for base and Limited trims, while a 5.7-liter V8 with 363 horsepower is standard on the 300C.
 All-wheel drive remained available and all models came with a five-speed automatic transmission at launch.